A Fazenda 7: Future appearances

 In 2016, Andréia Sorvetão appeared with her husband Conrado in Power Couple Brasil 1, they finished in 4th place in the competition.

 In 2017, Diego Cristo and Lorena Bueri appeared as a couple in Power Couple Brasil 2, they finished in 10th place in the competition.

 In 2021, Robson Caetano appeared in Dança dos Famosos 18, in an all stars season, he finished in 12th place in the competition.

+In 2023, Léo Rodriguez appeared on A Grande Conquista 1, he have to compete for a place to enter in the game and he didn't enter.

 The game

 Key power

 Since season 5, contestants compete to win the Key Power each week.
 The Key Power holder is the only contestant who can open the mystery box located at the Farm.
 However, opening the box will unleash either a good consequence or a bad consequence at the nomination process.

 Since season 6, only three pre-selected contestants (one from each team) are allowed to compete each round.
 However, this season, one of the three is banned from competing by the current Farmer of the Week, leaving only two players at the challenge.
 The winner becomes the Key Power holder for the week, while the loser is sent to the barn with his whole team (minus the current Farmer if he/she is part of that team) until the vote.
 The Key Holder's choice is marked in bold.

 In week 11, only the team with more members at this point of the game (Rabbit) competed for the Special Key Power and the other contestants were sent to the Barn.